Sydney Cenotaph: Development

 Unlike most other war memorials in Australia, the Martin Place Cenotaph, meaning "empty tomb", does not name individuals, but instead mourns and commemorates the communal sacrifice of lives lost at war.
 It was based an Australian reworking of a new type of memorial developed in London by Edwin Lutyens for Whitehall in 1919 as a 'tomb on pylon, inscribed only with words composed by the Prime Minister, Lloyd George, "The Glorious Dead" '.
 Installed temporarily to be saluted by troops of the empire during the victory march through London on 19 July 1919, the London Cenotaph spoke so powerfully to bereaved people that Lutyens had to make it again in stone'.

 It was unusual for the NSW Government to fund a war memorial, since almost all memorials were organised and funded by voluntary committees rather than by government.
-However, Lang had opposed conscription during the war and had been involved in anti-imperialist movements.
+Lang had opposed conscription during the war and was involved in anti-imperialist movements.
 Promoting a new image of himself and his government as 'the Soldier's Friend' was one response to the growing strength of veterans' organisations.
 Positioned where so many recruiting rallies and wartime events occurred, the Cenotaph was directly linked to the events of the Great War.

 The "Memorial Committee" of the State Government, City Council and ex-service organisations oversaw the project.
 A proposed competition to design the Cenotaph did not eventuate because Lang instead approached sculptor Sir Bertram Mackennal when he was visiting Sydney from England and commissioned him to undertake the work.
 A contract was signed with Mackennal on 9 March 1926.
 Mackennal had designed the tomb of Edward VII at Windsor and the medals for the Olympic Games of 1908.
 He also constructed the statues of Cardinal Patrick Moran and Archbishop Michael Kelly which stand at the southern end of St Mary's Cathedral.